line-git/line/README.md

 ### Structure

-Each topology is associated with a working directory `work-dir/`.
+Each topology is associated with a working directory `topo-name/` specified in the input card.
 The topology-related files (everything except the input card) must be stored into the `common/` subdirectory.
 After the first run, the subdirectory `points/` is also created.
 Each time a run produces results for a new phase-space point, a directory is created within `points/`, where the calculated values of the MIs are saved.
 When propagating to a new point, **LINE** automatically checks if the starting point has been used previously as a target.
 If so, it can reuse the result from the previous run as the boundary for the new propagation.

 The typical structure of the working directories is as follows:

-    work-dir/
+    topo-name/
     ├── common/  # run-independent files
     │   ├── 0.txt  # DE matrix w.r.t.
 1st invariant
     │   ├── 1.txt  # DE matrix w.r.t.
 2nd invariant